Want an alternative to life on land? Then find your sea legs and make your permanent address “somewhere in the world.”

 On average, residents spend around three to six months on board every year.
 And here’s the good news.
 The ship doesn’t just go around in the same circles every year like a pointless robot ship.
 Itineraries are determined by a community vote.
 Continuous worldwide journeys, with a focus on extended stays of an average three days in port, ensure that residents have sufficient time to explore their favourite destinations.
 Unlike most vessels, The World spends nearly twice as many days in port than at sea.
 In 2015, the ship visited more than 120 ports of call in approximately 40 countries.

 So this is what the residents saw in 2015: They started in Singapore and added on an exploration of the exotic islands and bustling cities of Southeast Asia.
 Then they rocked up to the stunning beaches and vibrant underwater wildlife of the Maldives and Seychelles.
 Of course, next adventures took place in South Africa, Namibia and the remote islands of St. Helena and Ascension, and the stunning shores of the Cape Verde archipelago.
 After that they headed towards Morocco, the Mediterranean, the United Kingdom, and Iceland, before an expedition in an entirely different climate – Greenland.
 In autumn, residents sailed the east coast of Canada and the United States, the Panama Canal, and down the west coast of South America.
-Then by Christmas, they arrive in Antarctica for a journey to the Geographic South Pole.
+Then by Christmas, they arrived in Antarctica for a journey to the Geographic South Pole.
 Yes, this we like.

 So who built this crazy but exciting ship?
 Knut U. Kloster Jr., the visionary behind The World, grew up in a family that was passionate about life at sea.
 After many years of working on the world’s best yachts and cruise ships, Kloster had a dream to create a way in which travellers never had to disembark.
 They could sail for as long as they wished from the comfort of their own private residence.
 As such, in 1997 he gathered together a team of experienced professionals and began working on the first vessel where people could travel the globe without leaving home.